yannickjemmely/Mida/README.md

 <details><summary>More examples</summary>

-How to login into a MetaTrader 5 broker with errors handler.
+How to login into a MetaTrader 5 broker account with errors handler.
 ```javascript
 const {
     MidaBroker,